Element84/terraform-aws-stac-server/CONTRIBUTING.md

 4. Fill out the PR template

-**Updating the Built-In stac-server Version**
+**Updating the Default, Built-In stac-server Version**

 We prepackage a specific stac-server version with each release of this repository.
 To change this prepackaged version:

 1. Build stac-server and get its lambdas: `./scripts/update-lambdas.bash v3.10.0`

-2. Follow the steps in the PR template to note this version change
+2. Follow the steps in the PR template to note and propagate the change to appropriate files